Sunday, June 15, 2008

 Dramatic storytelling involves both creative exposure and creative hiding.

-We don’t know the story we are trying to tell.
+We don’t necessarily know – or need to know - the story we are trying to tell.
 If we did, we wouldn’t need to tell it.

-Knowledge is useless.
-Finding the story requires ridding yourself of everything you know.
+Knowledge, for the most part, is useless.
+Finding “the story” requires ridding yourself of everything you know.

-What we know stands in the way of what we might discover.
+What you know usually stands in the way of what you might discover.

 Finding the story is a voyage of discovery – self-discovery.